 Experts believe the next decade will bring even more tools for a healthy mind.
 AI may soon help detect stress early.
 Biotech may design nutrition personalized for brain health.
 Workplaces may focus more on balance than long hours.

 The message is clear: taking care of your mind will be as normal as brushing your teeth.
+Experts predict that AI-driven tools will soon be able to detect stress through voice patterns or facial recognition, offering early interventions before burnout escalates.

 Conclusion